Skip to content

 Not all chargeback events are NSF (Insufficient Funds).
 Please note the reason code listed in the email communication and refer to the description in the article Understanding ACH Return Codes.

-If you need assistance or have further questions, please refer to our self-service Knowledge Base!
+If you need assistance or have any further questions, please click here to contact our support team.